-Android 10 users now enjoy wireless streaming to their ReSound’s LiNX Quattro hearing aids thanks to their latest update in collaboration with Google.
+Android 10 users now enjoy wireless streaming to their ReSound’s LiNX Quattro hearing aids thanks to their collaboration with Google.

 What does this mean for you?
 You can now listen to music, audio, phone calls, and more directly to your hearing aids without the use of an additional accessory.

 Google was a co-creator of the technology, making this all possible, Audio Streaming for Hearing Aids (ASHA).
 Unfortunately, ASHA’s wireless connectivity is only available on devices operating on Android 10.

 According to Android Central, Android 10 is available on all Google Pixel phones, Samsung Galaxy 10s, and Samsung Galaxy Note 9.
 A rollout to other phones is planned, but if you wanted to upgrade your phone, now is a perfect time.

 This functionality expands on the Resound Smart 3D app, as you’ll still be able to control the volume and change programs.
 But now, you’ll be able to comfortably hear all audio in both ears, no matter what setting you’re in.

 You might wonder if this capability will quickly drain both your phone battery and your hearing aid batteries.
 The good news is ASHA runs on Bluetooth Low Energy (BLE), so you won’t be running out of power anytime soon.

 - Go to Google Play.
 In the “Search” field on top, enter “ReSound Smart 3D” and download the ReSound Smart 3D app.
 Or you can click here to download the latest version of the app.